Dynamics of Taxi-like Logistics Systems: Theory and Microscopic Simulations: Microscopic Numerical Simulations

 \subsection{Spatial Generation of Empty Taxis}

 The spatiotemporal generation of empty taxis, denoted as $l_i\left(t\right)$, is highly important from resource allocation point of view.
 Given that the total number of taxis is fixed, $l_i\left(t\right)$ depends strongly on $g_i, M_{ij}$, the road network structure $\mathcal A_{ij}$, and the policy matrix $\mathcal P_{ij}$.
 An accurate prediction of the empty taxi generation pattern is difficult to solve analytically from Eq.(\ref{rwalk}); we thus employ a practical approach for most of the cases, and study the pattern of $l_i$ numerically.
 Decentralized movement (i.e. road-side hailing) and taxi booking will be considered separately; and since we only look at cases where $g_i, M_{ij}, \mathcal A_{ij}, \mathcal P_{ij}$ are static, we will only focus on the spatial distribution of $l_i$ after the system reaches equilibrium.
+In Fig.(\ref{schematics2}) we show a schematic drawing of the artificial road network, how taxis disappears from the network from picking up commuters, as well as reappear after dropping off commuters at their destinations.

 For the case of road-side hailing, $l_i$ has two contributions at the $i^{\text{th}}$ node: $d_i$, the empty taxi generated when an occupied taxi delivered a commuter at its destination at node $i$; $m_i$, coming from an empty taxi moving to node $i$ from a neighbouring node.
 In particular, $d_i$ is equivalent to the source term in Eq.(\ref{rwalk}).
 In the special case where the destination is uniformly distributed, so that $M_{ij}=1/N_{\text{node}}$, the inverse of the total number of nodes $N_{\text{node}}$, $d_i$ is uniform and independent of $i$.
 When the number of taxis is small so that in the long time limit all nodes have queuing commuters, $m_i$ is negligible, so that $l_i=d_i$ is also uniformly distributed.
 This corresponds to the case in Eq.(\ref{rwalk}) where $l_{i,t}=\bar s_{i,t}$ at any time step.
 When the number of taxis is large and $m_i$ is sufficiently large, both $m_i$ and $l_i=d_i+m_i$ are only uniform if there is full translational symmetry of the road network and the policy matrix: $g_i=g$ is constant and independent of $i$, $\mathcal A_{ij}$ gives a regular lattice with all edges of the same weight, and $\mathcal P_{ij}=1/n_i$, where $n_i$ is the number of neighbours of the $i^{\text{th}}$ node.
 In particular, if $\mathcal A_{ij}$ is an arbitrary network, $m_i$ does not generally equilibrate as one can see in Fig. (\ref{inflow}).